Table of Contents

 You should now have some basic understanding of what is required to implement an API endpoint for a dynamic field, along with a working, practical example that you can build out from.

-This template, along with others are also available in our template gallery.
+This template, along with others, is available in our template gallery.

 Frequently Asked Questions: